Just about every gym-goer has heard someone claim that results are determined 90% by diet and 10% by exercise.

 Many questions have been brought up here and answers are on the way!

-However, even if you’re taking in less than 1g of trans fat per day (which is not that hard to do unless your plan is to down a stick of Crisco) the health ramifications will be nonexistent.
-And high-fructose corn syrup is no different, if you’re eating an otherwise healthy diet and controlling your total calorie intake then a modest amount of high-fructose corn syrup won’t make or break your diet.
-Again, the dose determines the health benefits/ramifications, not the actual food/ingredient in question.
+However, even if you’re taking in less than 1g of trans fat per day (which is not that hard to do unless you plan to down a stick of Crisco) the health damage will be nonexistent.

 Logical Dieting 101: Eluding Deficiency and Excess

-Throughout this article the idea of what makes something healthy has been discussed in a pragmatic matter.
-Hopefully you also recall that there is no one-size-fits-all diet plan out there and everyone’s precise nutritional needs vary.
-Intuitively then, this means you need to take time to learn your body’s specific metabolic needs, which comes through trial and error/experience.
+Throughout this article, the idea of what makes something healthy has been discussed in a practical matter.
+Hopefully, you also recall that there is no one-size-fits-all diet plan out there and everyone’s precise nutritional needs vary.

-When you really look at the core principle of IIFYM, it basically establishes that the foods you eat are simply a means to an end for attaining your macronutrient and calorie quotas each day.
-Therefore, if you can eat a few Pop-Tarts and stay within your daily limits, then you’ll be A-okay.
+When you really look at the core principle of IIFYM, it basically shows that the foods you eat are simply a means to an end for attaining your macronutrient and calorie quotas each day.
+Therefore, if you can eat a few Pop-Tarts and stay within your daily limits, then you’ll be okay.

-The ironic thing is that many people who are steadfast advocates of traditional “clean” bodybuilding diets will simply run out of willpower after a short period of time and go on absolute binges of nutrient-devoid foods (colloquially known as “cheat” days).
+The ironic thing is that many people who are steadfast advocates of traditional “clean” bodybuilding diets will simply run out of willpower after a short period and go on absolute binges of nutrient-devoid foods (known as “cheat” days).
 Binge eating, in any capacity, can and will wreak havoc on your physique and psychological connection with food.

 Balancing Macronutrient Intake Throughout the Day

-The last drawback to address about IIFYM is that it doesn’t inherently stipulate anything with regards to macronutrient balance and the quality of protein source with each meal.
-Fortunately, most health and fitness enthusiasts know that protein is absolutely imperative to help stimulate muscle growth and repair.
-Of course, fats and carbohydrates also play a role in helping build muscle.
+The last drawback to address about IIFYM is that it doesn’t inherently specify anything with regards to macronutrient balance and the quality of protein source with each meal.

-Diet Layout 1 (Balanced intake with higher carbs peri-workout)
+Diet Layout 2 (balanced intake with higher carbs pre-workout)